BOTANY 100 — SURVEY OF BOTANY

 3 credits.

-Landscape ecology emphasizes spatial patterning--its development and importance for ecological processes--and often focuses on large regions.
-Concepts, methods, and applications of landscape ecology will be learned through lectures, readings, exercises in quantitative approaches, and an independent project.
-Enroll Info: None
+Emphasizes spatial patterning (its development and importance for ecological processes) and often focuses on large regions.
+Learn concepts, methods, and applications of landscape ecology.

 BOTANY/ATM OCN/CIV ENGR/ENVIR ST/GEOSCI/ZOOLOGY 911 — LIMNOLOGY AND MARINE SCIENCE SEMINAR